yuezhaocolumbia/p8105_final_vital_statistics/death_data.md

 ![](death_data_files/figure-markdown_github/unnamed-chunk-10-1.png)

 Geographically speaking, the map shows a very interesting pattern that the far north and the far south part of New York are having the highest mortality rates.
 The middle part of New York is having a lower mortality rate.
-But this can also be confounded by the income level of the people living in those areas.
-Because the people live in the middle part usually have a higher income, they can afford the housing in the central area which are more expensive than the surrounding area.
+This is conincident with New York income level where people live in the middle part usually have a higher income while neighbourhood in Staten Island share a high proportion of aged people.

+##### leading cause of death in 5 borough in NYC

 ``` r
 # cause-specific mortality rate in each borough